epklein/epklein.github.io/_posts/2022Q3/2022-07-19-defcon-process.md

 ---
 title: DEFCON Process
-categories: [VTEX Way]
+categories: [Software Engineering]
-tags: [Delivery]
+tags: [Delivery, VTEX Way]
 ---

 At VTEX, teams have autonomy in the execution of their deployments into production.
 Teams also have different deployment cadences.
 Some may deploy many times a day, while others may deploy less frequently. **In order to provide stability to the whole VTEX platform, there are some processes and tools implemented to support the engineering team.
 One of those being the DEFCON process.**

 The **DEFCON process** comprises a set of rules and measures that impacts deployment routines at VTEX.
 Those are widely communicated across the whole engineering team.

-DEFCON is short for *defense rediness condition*.
-The process name is based in the US military [DEFCON alert state](https://en.wikipedia.org/wiki/DEFCON).
+DEFCON is short for *defense readiness condition*.
+The process name is based on the US military [DEFCON alert state](https://en.wikipedia.org/wiki/DEFCON).

 The DEFCON stages range from 1 to 5, where DEFCON 5 is the least severe.
 VTEX goes automatically to DEFCON 1 during a platform outage.

 ## DEFCON 5

-A normal day, teams usually have to announce their changes.
-In case of an increased number of errors, teams are required to rollback changes.
+It is just a typical day, and teams must announce their changes.
+In case of an increased number of errors, teams must roll back changes.

 ## DEFCON 3 and 4

 When triggered, teams are in a more vigilant state.
-More control is needed, so usually in those stages engineers cannot deploy solo or in parallel.
+More control is needed, so engineers usually cannot deploy solo or in parallel in those stages.

 ## DEFCON 2